elliahu/VulkanSurfer/README.md

 # VulkanSurfer

-***Important note:*** This project is in early stage of development.
-Only Linux (X11) and Windows (Win32) is supported at the moment.
-Key translation from native keycodes is currently in development.
-Only basic keys (those on a common keyboard) are supported as of now.
-Please se support section to see which platforms are supported and Callback-based event handling section to see how to handle unsupported keys.

 A minimal cross-platform object-oriented c++11 header only window library for Vulkan.

-This project aims to make creation of a window with a Vulkan surface and basic event handling as simple and portable as possible.
+This project aims to make creation of a window with a Vulkan surface along with basic i/o handling as simple and portable as possible.
-If you just need a window with Vulkan surface and basic event handling, this is the tool you need.
+If you just need a window with Vulkan surface and basic i/o handling, look no further as this is the tool for you.
 Library is header-only single file and there is no need for implementation files.
 Just drop it into you project.

+***Note:*** This project is in early stage of development.
+Only Linux (X11) and Windows (Win32) is supported at the moment.
+Most of the work is currently put into mappings from native key codes to Surfer key codes.
+Most of the keys on a common keyboard are already supported.
+If you find missing keys, please create an issue where you specify native key code and expected Surfer key code.

 ## Simple API